mongodb/motor/README.rst

 =====
 :Info: Motor is a full-featured, non-blocking MongoDB_ driver for Python
     Tornado_ applications.
-:Author: A. Jesse Jiryu Davis
+:Author: A\.
+Jesse Jiryu Davis

 About
 =====